|

 private MForm f = new MForm("OK to send MMS");

-private final String appId = null// Default MMS receiver
+private final String appId = null; // Default MMS receiver

 private Item it;